 University of Kansas is located at Strong Hall, 1450 Jayhawk Blvd, Room 230, Lawrence KS 66045

 University of Kansas has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 University of Kansas is known for it's academic work in the following disciplines:

-University of Kansas's most influential alumni faculty include professors and professionals in the fields of Social Work, Psychology, and Criminal Justice.
+University of Kansas's most influential alumni include professors and professionals in the fields of Social Work, Psychology, and Anthropology.
 Here are some of University of Kansas's most famous alumni: